percyqaz/JourneyMod/README.md

 # What's this?

-Now that Terraria 1.4.1.2 has released and is supposedly the final patch for the game, I want to fully research every (obtainable) item in Terraria in Journey Mode.
+Now that Terraria ~~1.4.1.2~~ 1.4.2.3 has released and is *supposedly* the final patch for the game, I want to fully research every (obtainable) item in Terraria in Journey Mode.

 The Journey Mode GUI is a bit cumbersome and it can take a long time just going through recipes, crafting them, researching them, etc etc and so I have made a tool to greatly assist in this process.